Popular Posts

 ex:

-• run hostnamectl set-hostname ansiblecontrol.local.vanguard.com to set the hostname
+• run hostnamectl set-hostname ansiblecontrol.local.vanguard.com to set the hostname for RHEL

-• add DNS suffix to computer name on System Settings
+• add DNS suffix to computer name on System Settings on Windows Server

 Make sure the control node can reach the managed nodes in the absence of DNS by adding entries in /etc/hosts